4 Reasons Why Investors Should Avoid Gold ETFs

 4. Significant Market Risk

-As if there weren't enough issues to consider, gold ETFs have notable market risk for investors.
+As if there weren't enough issues to consider, gold ETFs have a notable market risk for investors.

 And these risks often have nothing to do with the actual value of gold bullion.
 Instead, they depend on the ETF company itself.